MHDFlows/MHDFlows.jl/README.md

 **Memory usage**

-For GPU users, here are useful numbers of memory requirement for choosing the resolution of the simulation.
+For GPU users, here are some useful numbers of memory requirement for choosing the resolution of the simulation.
 You may end up getting higher resolution for the same memory.

 | Memory Size | Maximum Resolution ($N^3$ )    |
 | ----------- | ------------------------------ |